iampingvi/homebrew-apps/README.md

-# Homebrew Tap for MIMP
+# Homebrew Tap for PINGVI apps

-Official tap for MIMP.
+Official tap for PINGVI apps.